|

 child, joined his betrothed on the ground.
 I have brought

-you some food, he said, handing her slice of lembas.
+you some food, he said, handing her piece of lembas.

 Thank you.